mu373/documentation/docs/computation/hpc/intro/vscode.md

 ---
+title: Discovery with VS Code
 sidebar_position: 10
 slug: vscode
 tags:
   - Jupyter
 ---

-# Discovery with VS Code
 Want to edit files directly from VSCode?
 There is a way to do that.